8 Days Exploring the Beauty and History of the Galápagos Islands

 May 27, 2022: This morning will make a stop at Floreana Bay, where you can leave a postcard for home in a barrel long used for this purpose by pirates and sailors.
 You are also encouraged to bring home and deliver postcards from others who live near you!
 In the afternoon, we’ll visit Devil’s Crown, a fantastic snorkeling location, and Cormorant Point.
 Cormorant Point is known for its wading flamingoes, and a scenic trail leads through saltwater lagoons to a hidden beach.

 May 28, 2022: Our last morning landing will be at Cristobal Island, to visit the Interpretive Center there.
 There you’ll find different exhibits about the natural and geological history of the Galápagos Islands.
 The Center opened in 1998 to enforce the efforts of wildlife protection and the natural environment.
 In the afternoon, we’ll disembark Camila and transfer to San Cristobal airport for our flight back to Guayaquil.
 We should be back in Guayaquil by approximately 2:30 pm.
-Flights home can be anytime after 5:00 pm, or anytime on May 15, 2020.
-We will arrange a hotel room for you in Guayaquil if you are staying over on this night.
+Due to COVID testing requirements for your return to the US, we are asking that your departing flight be anytime on May 29, 2022.
+We will arrange a hotel room for you in Guayaquil if you are staying over night on May 28, 2022.

 Easy: You are able to walk two hours on smooth or rough trails and can get in and out of zodiacs onto beach, stepping into water.